 Tibidabo is the mountain overlooking Barcelona on the upper side of the city and the views from there are amazing!
 Just go there and you will be impressed how beautiful and perfect the city during sunset looks like!

-51. Get a Daily Menu
+55. Get a Daily Menu

 If you are in Barcelona during the week (from Monday to Friday), eat as locals and find a good “Menú del Día” (Daily Menu).

 If you are wondering where to find those, well, just walk around and you will see many signs with “Menú del dia”.
 Bon profit!

-52. Order a Beer like a local
+56. Order a Beer like a local

 If you prefer something softer, get a Clara.
 A Clara is a mix of beer and lemonade in Catalonia.
 So, speak after us: “Una Clara, por favor!”.

-53. Eat a Bocadillo whenever you are hungry
+57. Eat a Bocadillo whenever you are hungry

 If you are hungry, just head to a bar and ask for their “Carta de Bocadillos” (Sandwich Menu).
 We are convinced you will find some option which will satisfy you – vegetarians can go with the cheese sandwich, most likely the only vegetarian option.

-54. Cinema time!
+59. Cinema time!